Last update: Feb 07, 2023 12:27 p.m. EST

 - Sign the form.

 - If this is your first time registering to vote in Arizona or you have moved to another county in Arizona, your voter registration form also must include proof of citizenship or you may be registered as a federal-only voter.
 To be eligible to vote a “full ballot,” you must submit proof of citizenship with your registration form.
 A“full ballot” includes all federal, state, county, and local races and ballot questions for which you are eligible to vote.
 If you have an Arizona driver's license or non-operating identification issued after October 1, 1996, write the number on the form.
 This will serve as proof of citizenship and no additional documents are needed.
 If not, you should attach proof of citizenship to the form.
-Please include a copy of one of the following documents: birth certificate and supporting legal documentation (i.e. marriage certificate) if the name on the birth certificate is not the same as your current legal name; passport; naturalization documents or fill in your Alien Registration Number; Indian census number, Bureau of Indian Affairs Card Number, Tribal Treaty Card Number, or Tribal Enrollment Number, or your Tribal Certificate of Indian Blood or Tribal or Bureau of Indian Affairs Affidavit of Birth.
+Please include a copy of one of the following documents: birth certificate and supporting legal documentation (i.e. marriage certificate) if the name on the birth certificate is not the same as your current legal name; passport; naturalization documents or ID number; Bureau of Indian Affairs (BIA) card number, tribal treaty card number, or tribal enrollment number; or Tribal Certificate of Indian Blood or Tribal or BIA Affidavit of Birth.
 Do not send original documents.
 Photocopies will not be returned to you.